Punk Security DevSecOps birthday CTF

 After go through the website, I just found a admin login panel.

-So I tried some default credentials like admin:admin
+So I tried some default credentials like admin:admin or admin:password but not working.

 Then I tried some basic SQLi.